|Eating a vegan donut at|

 Donut Bar San Diego

 So, why did I start this blog?
-To be perfectly honest, I started this blog because my wife, Shana, made me.
+To be perfectly honest, I started this blog because my ex-wife pestered me enough to do so.
 So many people would ask her what she was eating for lunch (usually dinner leftovers) and then when she'd share, they'd ask for the recipe, and I think she just got tired of trying to get me to remember to give people recipes.

 The basic idea is as follows.
-I'm going to post (occasionally? often? sporadically!) vegan recipes that Shana and I eat and love.
+I (occasionally? often? sporadically!) post vegan recipes that I eat and love and make for people I love.
 Some important notes:

 - About half of what is posted here are recipes I've created, but if not, I'll tell you where they're from.
 The ones starting with "Maggie's ..." are always mine, but some of the others are, too.
 With that said, I am a good cook, but nothing special.
 Besides, there are a ridiculous number of vegan blogs where truly creative cooks post new recipes.

-- I tag each post with labels to help categorize them.
+- I tag each post with labels (aka tags) to help categorize them.
 You can use the labels to find new recipes like ones you've tried and liked.

 - Every so often, a recipe may call for something that you don't have on hand in your kitchen.
 While most of the ingredients I cook with are normal to me, they aren't for everyone.
-However, the vast majority of them can be found at a well-stocked grocery store, especially if it has a good natural foods section.
+However, the vast majority of ingredients in my recipes can be found at a well-stocked grocery store.
+If something shows up in a recipe and you don't know what it is - reach out with your questions!